25th Annual German Day

 German Day 2020

 Visual Events Deadline

-Please note that we must receive all visual events by Friday, February 24, 4 pm, room 200, BB Comer Hall.
+Please note that we must receive all visual events by Friday, February 28, 2020, 200 BB Comer Hall.
+The office closes at 4:45 pm so make arrangements to deliver your items prior to that time.
 You may also send your submissions to Raegan Lemmond (firstname.lastname@example.org) via Dropbox or GoogleDrive.
 Please make sure your items are labelled clearly and correctly.
-The judging of the visual entries takes place on Saturday, February 25, and we have no way to accept late entries.
+The judging of the visual entries takes place on Saturday, February 29, and we have no way to accept late entries.